-To learn more about our current campaigns, subscribe to our online newsletter, “Fighting the Sweatshop Nation,” where our members will post writings addressing the conditions facing working people today and how workers are organizing to fight to win back control over our time and lives.
-Our aim is to share our perspective developed with the members of our workers center through our day-to-day struggles and connect it to current campaigns.
+To learn about our current campaigns, subscribe to our newsletter, “Fighting the Sweatshop Nation,” where members post about the conditions we are facing and how we are organizing to win back control over our time and our lives.

 -